bordoley/reactive-js/packages/rx/docs/enums/throttlemode.md

 # Enumeration: ThrottleMode

-The throttle most used by the `throttle` operator.
+The throttle mode used by the `throttle` operator.

 ## Index